openaire/openaire-catalogue-docs/versioned_docs/version-5.1.0/data-provision/aggregation/non-compatible-sources/ebi.md

 ```

 ## Mapping
-The table below describes the mapping from the EBI links records to the OpenAIRE Research Graph dump format.
+The table below describes the mapping from the EBI links records to the OpenAIRE Graph dump format.
 We filter all the target links with pid type **ena**, **pdb** or **uniprot**
 For each target we construct a Bioentity with the following mapping